Cardon Academy for Teaching Excellence

 - Assistant Dean, Career and Academic Services

-- Associate Professor, Career Track, Family and Consumer Sciences
+- Associate Professor, Career Track, Human Ecology

-- Associate Professor of Practice, Nutritional Sciences
+- Associate Professor of Practice, Nutritional Sciences and Wellness

 - Associate Professor of Practice, Family Studies and Human Development